Mont Olympia

 Sommet Olympia is a ski school and resort in Quebec, Canada.
 The resort is located not far from Montreal, in the Laurentians.
 According to ski express magazine, Mont Olympia is "the best" ski mountain for beginners.
 The resort has 140 acre of skiable terrain with 6 ski lifts and a vertical drop of 200 meters.

+Sommet Olympia replaced a 1978-built triple chairlift by "a brand-new 4-seater chairlift with loading carpet", the "Apollo," for the 2023-2024 ski season.